 The word, "doula," comes from the ancient Greek, meaning servant..
-Today the word has come to refer to "a woman experienced in childbirth who provides continuous physical, emotional, and informational support to the mother before, during and just after childbirth."
-A doula provides non-medical support and care to a woman and her loved ones during childbirth.
-Women's needs are complex during childbirth.
-In addition to obstetrical care, and the love and companionship provided by loved ones, women need consistent, continuous reassurance, comfort, encouragement and respect.
+Today the word has come to refer to "one experienced in childbirth who provides continuous physical, emotional, and informational support to the mother before, during and just after childbirth."
+A doula provides non-medical support and care to the birther and their loved ones during childbirth.
+Ones needs are complex during childbirth.
+In addition to obstetrical care, and the love and companionship provided by loved ones, a birther needs consistent, continuous reassurance, comfort, encouragement and respect.
 They need individualized care based on their circumstances and preferences.
-To this end, a doula works with a woman and her family, physicians, midwives and nurses with an aim to enhance communication and understanding.
+To this end, a doula works with a them and their family, physicians, midwives and nurses with an aim to enhance communication and understanding.
 When a Doula is present, the pressure on the partner is also decreased, allowing participation at the partner's comfort level and increasing the enjoyment of the birth experience.
 WHAT ELSE CAN A DOULA DO Not An Exhaustive List

 WHAT A DOULA DOES NOT DO

 Why hire a doula ?
 Research has found that birthers who have one-on-one professional labour support tend to have shorter labours, fewer complications, and healthier newborns.
 Doulas also help foster a more relaxed postpartum environment as well, and enhance early mother-infant relationships, breastfeeding and family adjustments.